hhaamna/A2_25K-0024/README.md

 <img width="230" height="174" alt="image" src="https://github.com/user-attachments/assets/c6635e69-449b-40bb-bf1b-945911bafaf8" />

 The search functions loop through all the listings in the Marketplace and calls getVehicle function for each listing, to get their data.
 This is done though the use of base class pointer, which is Vehicle*, and the function displays the information for each object.
-**OOP Concepts: Polymorphism, Abstraction**
+Feature made for easily searching for a vehicle through desired filter **OOP Concepts: Polymorphism, Abstraction**

 ```cpp